Karen Gillan: 2020–present: mainstream success

 In 2023 she appeared in Late Bloomers, for which Damon Wise of Deadline Hollywood praised her "engaging and refreshingly vanity-free performance".
 Also in 2023, she began filming Sleeping Dogs in Australia with Russell Crowe which earned a 2024 release and received mixed reviews.
 Better received was the ITVX comedy drama series Douglas Is Cancelled, which was released in June 2024 and marked Gillan's return to British television.
 She was critically praised for her acting.
 Lucy Mangan of The Guardian said her "magnificent performance keeps all the possibilities in play."
 Nick Hilton of The Independent believed "Gillan is totally convincing as a woman whose beauty distracts from her brains."

 Gillan appeared in The Life of Chuck, reuniting with filmmaker Mike Flanagan, with whom she last collaborated on Oculus, which premiered in September 2024 at TIFF.

-She will next play the role of Queen Mary Tudor in the upcoming film Fools.
+In August 2025, it was reported that Gillan will be in the upcoming Highlander film alongside Henry Cavill.

+In May 2026, Gillan joined the cast of Shrinking season 4.

+She is also set to reprise her role as Ruby Roundhouse in Jumanji: Open World, which will be released on December 25, 2026.

 Gillan also expressed that she would like to do more romantic comedy projects and horror films.

-Other ventures

 Advocacy and philanthropy

 In 2011, Gillan helped promote Fashion Targets Breast Cancer (FTBC) and the opening of Squirrel Ward at the Great Ormond Street Hospital in London.

 In 2018, Gillan visited the Mikeysline crisis support centre in Inverness after presenting her film The Party's Just Beginning.
 The film is about the high suicide rate in the Scottish Highlands, and Gillan made a public pledge to support the mental health charity.
 In September 2020, the Inverness Courier reported that a student from Inverness was selected in a competition inspired by The Party's Just Beginning to go to New York Fashion Week, held by Mikeysline and Fashion Week Online, in a contest meant to create awareness for World Suicide Prevention Day.

 In 2024, Karen Gillan was among British film and TV creatives who donated to an auction to crowdfund for humanitarian relief in Gaza.

 Personal life

 In May 2022, Gillan married Nick Kocher, an American comedian of the sketch duo BriTANicK, in a ceremony at Castle Toward in Dunoon, Scotland.
-In September 2024, at the Toronto International Film Festival, she revealed she was expecting her first child.
-In December 2024, she gave birth to a daughter named Clementine.
+The couple have a daughter, born in November 2024.